gwu-libraries/scholarspace/README.md

 # ScholarSpace

-This is the (new) repository for the George Washington University Libraries' Sufia-based application.
-The repository for the Sufia 4 based app is located at https://github.com/gwu-libraries/gw-sufia/ .
+This is the (new) repository for the George Washington University Libraries' Sufia 6.0 based application.
+The repository for the Sufia 4.0 based app is located at https://github.com/gwu-libraries/gw-sufia/ .

 Installation